CompositionalIT/farmer/docs/content/api-overview/resources/managed-identity.md

 #### Identity Types in Azure
 Identities come in two flavours in Azure: *System* and *User* assigned.
 * **System Identities** are available whenever you create a resource, such as a VM.
 Each resource has its own system identity, and they cannot be shared across resources.
-* **User Identities** are created *by you*; they exist idependently of any resources and thus can be shared across them.
+* **User Identities** are created *by you*; they exist independently of any resources and thus can be shared across them.
 In Farmer, the `userAssignedIdentity` builder can be used for this.
 You also need to "link" a user identity to the resource that you wish to be able to "run as" it.

 > User Assigned Identities are themselves ARM resources and need to be added to your Farmer `arm {}` blocks!